ACDguide/BigData/BigData/platforms/platforms-nci-ood.md

 ![OOD interface](../images/OOD-interface.PNG)

 ## When would I use the OOD VDI?
-The "OOD" or "VDI" is ideal for exploratory and interactive work such as code development, data exploration and visualisation, and tasks requiring internet access (e.g. working with data from external sources via OPeNDAP or S3, or installing python libraries).
+The "OOD" or "VDI" is ideal for exploratory and **interactive work** such as **code development, data exploration and visualisation**, and tasks requiring **internet access** (e.g. working with data from external sources via OPeNDAP or S3, or installing python libraries).

 As with Gadi, the OOD VDI has access to all the climate data stored at NCI*, so it is an ideal place to work when large scale input data is required (as this minimises effort and risk associated with creating copies of input data).